-Gokarna, meaning ‘Cow’s ear’ is derived from two Hindi language words, Go = Cow, Karna = Ear.
+There are several interesting stories and folklore about how Gokarna got its name.
+Gokarna, meaning ‘Cow’s ear’, is derived from two Hindi language words, Go = Cow, Karna = Ear.
 Interestingly, even the zoomed-out map of Gokarna town seems to be like an ear (ear-shaped confluence of Aghnashini and Gangavalli rivers to Arabian sea).

 Nonetheless, a large number of devotees still flock to this temple town to offer prayers.
 All in all, Gokarna is blessed with two types of places to visit – Temples and Beaches.